sunnycamel/hls_server/README.md

-This is a place to code for nginx 1.8.0 and modules
+This is a place to hold the code for nginx 1.8.0 and modules